-- Start taking practical steps towards changes required.
+- Start taking steps towards practical lifestyle changes required, and fully weigh up the discussion with my Surgeon.
 Researching various options is a good starting point.

 - Make lists.
 Writing down the details of required changes also helps make a situation more real.
 It’s gives a sense of ,”ok we are really doing this”

 - Rest.
 When life throws us challenges that rock our world, we need replenishing.
 Rest is vital to keep as positive an outlook as possible.
-That doesn’t necessarily mean sleeping but just doing something that helps you relax.
-Something that centres you and reminds you that some old norms will still remain.
+That doesn’t necessarily mean sleeping, but just doing something that helps me relax.
+Something that centres me and reminds me some old norms will still remain.